Paris (The Chainsmokers song): Chart performance

 "Paris" debuted on the US Billboard Hot 100 at number seven.
 In its second week, the song dropped to number 11 but it bounced back to the top 10 in its February 25, 2017, issue.
 The song peaked at number six on the US Billboard Hot 100, becoming the duo's fourth top 10 entry.
 On the Canadian Hot 100 it debuted at number two behind Ed Sheeran's "Shape of You".

 Music video

 A lyric video for "Paris" was released on January 12, 2017.
-It was edited and directed by Rory Kramer and shows an unknown man who is holding the camera filming the journey through a tropical country together with a young girl who is played by Alexis Ren.
+It was edited and directed by Rory Kramer and shows an unknown man who is holding the camera filming the journey through a tropical country together with a young woman who is played by Alexis Ren.

 The official music video for "Paris" was released on February 16, 2017.
 It features the duo (Drew Taggart and Alex Pall) walking, intercut with shots of them and American model Martha Hunt, who stars in the video, in a house that begins floating and rising up into the sky, with the duo watching from the ground.
 Towards the end of the show, Hunt slides out of the window of the floating house and somehow falls back down into the same house from which she fell.